Miryeong1235/COMM2216-user-guide/README.md

 # Overview of MySQL user documentation

 ## What is this user documentation?
 This documentation guides readers setting up their MySQL schema.
-We created this documentation in COMM　2522 Business Communication2.
+We created this documentation in COMM　2522 Business Communication 2.

 In the documentation, we explained
 - how to create a schema